Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Fitment and Part Number: The Caution Most Guides Skip

 This matters more than most DIY guides acknowledge.
 Brake pad fitment is not just about the physical dimensions of the pad — it also involves the hardware kit (shims, clips, and anti-rattle hardware), the caliper compatibility, and in some cases rotor compatibility with harder compounds.
 Get the part number from the manufacturer’s vehicle look-up tool or a trusted fitment database.
-Do not rely on cross-references alone, especially for modified vehicles, JDM imports, or grey-market cars where the local spec may differ from the exported spec.
+Do not rely on cross-references alone, especially for modified vehicles, JDM imports, or gray-market cars where the local spec may differ from the exported spec.

 Recommendation Matrix by Driver Type